question-icon

 Suggest Treatment For Itching And Swelling On The Fingers

 Brief Answer: Allergist or general physician or immunologist Detailed Answer: Hello and welcome.
 Thank you for writing to us.
-I have gone through your query with diligence and would like you to know that I am here to help.
-The best doctor to see would be an allergic specialist or a general physician.
-The first step would be to start you off on anti-histamine medications and to also look for any possible remnants from the part of the plant that got into you.
-From there on either removal of any residual matter from your system or continuation of continuation of medications that can suppress the symptoms you are experiencing along with expediting the process of removal of any matter that is causing the symptoms.
-Please feel free to write back to me for any further clarificatjmions, I am always here to help.
-Best wishes
+I have gone through your query and the best doctor to see would be an allergic specialist or a general physician.
+I would recommend to start anti-histamine medications and look for any possible remnants from the part of the plant that got into you.
+From there on either removal of any residual matter from your system and continuation of medications that can suppress the allergy symptoms.
+Please feel free to write back to me for any further clarifications.
+Regards